ddnexus/irt/README.markdown

 ### Inspecting libs

-'pp', 'yaml' (and 'ap' if installed) are loaded, so you can use 'pp', 'ap' and 'y' commands to have a better looking inspection of your objects.
-Besides they are also enhanced a bit: when invoked with no arguments, they use the last value (\_) as the default (e.g. just type 'y' instead 'y \_')
+'pp' and 'yaml' are loaded, so you can use 'pp' and 'y' commands to have a better looking inspection of your objects.
+Besides 'p', 'pp', 'y' and 'ap' (if you require it in the .irtrc file) are also enhanced a bit: when invoked with no arguments, they use the last value (\_) as the default (e.g. just type 'y' instead 'y \_')

 ### In place inspecting/editing of backtraced files